 We want to avoid paintball hits but at the same time, we want to look cool, after all, paintball is a badass-looking game.

-Let me highlight some stuff on the proper paintball clothing, you check our full guide on this article:
+Let me highlight some stuff on the proper paintball clothing.

 - A sweatshirt that will absorb most of the impact of the shot.